 Legal representation is beneficial to a disability claim.
 An attorney will know what evidence is necessary to get your claim approved.

-Your lawyer will review your medical records and determine what additional evidence your claim will need to be successful.
+Your disability lawyer will review your medical records and determine what additional evidence your claim will need to be successful.

 If you are ready to apply for disability benefits because of vision loss, ask for a free case review from a disability attorney today.